bbauska/W3Cx-5of5/README.md

   style="width:50%"
   title=""
   alt="." />
 <p>A much better version uses a switch.
-When you&apos;ve got to make multiple tests, it might be more interesting to use a switch. switch(day).
-Then you test with the different possible values, using the &quot;case&quot; keyword.
-&quot;case 0&quot;: that means that &quot;if day equals 0, then execute
+When you&apos;ve got to make multiple
+tests, it might be more interesting to use a switch. switch(day).
+Then you test with the different possible values, using the &quot;case&quot; keyword. &quot;case 0&quot;: that means that &quot;if day equals 0, then execute console.log(&apos;Monday&apos;).
+The break here means &quot;ignore all the other cases&quot;.</p>

-console.log(&apos;Monday&apos;).
-The break here means &quot;ignore all the other cases&quot;.
-<p>When you put a break after each case, it&apos;s a bit like the
+<p>When you put a break after each case, it&apos;s a bit like the &quot;if&hellip;else&quot;
-&quot;if&hellip;else&quot; example we saw earlier: only one block of instructions will be executed here...
-You can see that the 3 different versions with the naive if, the if-else statement and the switch, give the same result.</p>
+example we saw earlier: only one block of instructions will be executed here...You can see that the 3 different versions with the naive if, the if-else statement and the switch, give the same result.</p>

 <p>Be careful because sometimes, if you forget to use a &quot;break&quot;, you can
 enter different case statements.
 You can make errors if you don&apos;t know what to break keyword means, but it can also be useful to regroup cases.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 225. use switch to display days of the week (188) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">